-The Borough maintains five (5) public parks including Caflisch Park, Devereaux Park, Willow Street Ball Field, First Avenue Park and Southwest Park.
-The Borough owns land adjacent to Devereaux Park that is proposed as a public Nature Park.
-Caflisch Park, Devereaux Park and the Willow Street Ball Field are clustered together on the eastern side of the Borough and contain a new modern Comfort Station along with pavilions and picnic facilities, play courts, playground equipment and open spaces.
+The Borough maintains five (5) public parks.
+These include Caflisch Park, Deveraux Park, Willow Street Ball Field, First Avenue Park and Southwest Park.
+The Borough owns land adjacent to Deveraux Park that is proposed as a public Nature Park.
+Caflisch Park, Deveraux Park and the Willow Street Ball Field are clustered together on the eastern side of the Borough.
+These Parks contain pavilions and picnic facilities, play courts, playground equipment and open spaces.
+These park areas are used by Borough residents as well as residents in the surrounding region.
 Caflisch Park is the largest of the all the park areas and is heavily used as a gathering place for family reunions, parties and picnics.
+A new modern Comfort Station is also located in Caflisch Park.
 First Avenue Park is a traditional neighborhood park that contains equipment and play features designed for younger children.
+It is located in the central part of the Borough just outside of the downtown area.
 Southwest Park is located on the eastern side of the Borough and is primarily used by school aged children living in surrounding neighborhoods.
+The Borough submitted a PA DCNR Grant in 2021 to complete improvements at Southwest Park.